1v17/CS7180_final_project/README.md

 ## Features

+### Fine-tuning

+We fine-tuned a model for this project, the fine-tuning and evaluation scripts could be found in [fine-tuning folder](./fine-tuning/).

 ### Memory Modes
 - **Standard Mode**: Traditional perfect memory (default Mem0 behavior)
 - **Ebbinghaus Mode**: Realistic memory with decay, strengthening, and forgetting